vladbasin/algos/docs/classes/HashMap.md

 > **new HashMap**\<`TKey`, `TValue`\>(`_capacity`): [`HashMap`](HashMap.md)\<`TKey`, `TValue`\>

-Creates a new HashMap instance with a specified capacity.
+Creates a new HashMap with specified capacity.

 #### Parameters

 • **\_capacity**: `number`

-The initial number of buckets in the hash map.
+Initial number of buckets

 #### Returns